Patriotism

 2022 Auxiliary Member of the Year

-Our very own, Tricia Sadler has been awarded the 2022 Auxiliary Member of the Year of her dedication and commitment to the Manatee County Veterans Council.
+One of our very own, has been awarded the 2022 Auxiliary Member of the Year for her dedication and commitment to the Manatee County Veterans Council.

 Memorial Day Observance 2022